bayesian-bee/addons/HorizonFisher/README.md

 The above can be enabled by setting the `<enabled>` tag under the `<geofence>` tag to `true`. to true in the settings XML file.
 If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set the tags as above and restart the addon.

-**Remember, this may not prevent you from being suspended or banned if you are caught botting.** All botting is at your own risk, and the best way to avoid getting caught is to bot less.
+**Remember, this may not prevent you from being suspended or banned.** All botting is at your own risk, and the best way to avoid getting caught is to bot less, and to never bot away from your keyboard.
+Take it from me, as I lost a character doing this. :)

 ### Dry detection [BETA]

-Continuing to fish into an empty pool for several minutes is supicious.
+Continuing to fish into an empty pool for several minutes is supicious, and seasoned non-botting fishermen will notice.
 With dry detection enabled, the bot will stop fishing after it fails to catch a target fish X times.
 You can set X with the `<no_catch_limit>` tag in the settings file.

 The above can be enabled by setting the `<enabled>` tag under the `<dry_detection>` tag to `true`. to true in the settings XML file.
 If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set the tags as above and restart the addon.